Who is Promontoria?

 Q: What if we provided personal guarantees to AIB, Ulster Bank, Clydesdale Bank or Yorkshire Bank and this debt has been sold on?

-As licensed insolvency practitioners KSA is able to advise your business and you with regards to all options; including individual voluntary arrangements LINK, debt restructuring, raising money on your assets to repay debt and avoid bankruptcy etc.
+As licensed insolvency practitioners KSA is able to advise your business and you with regards to all options; including individual voluntary arrangements, debt restructuring, raising money on your assets to repay debt and avoid bankruptcy etc.

 Finally don’t bury your head talk to KSA experts today on 020 7887 2667